Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: Introduction

 \section{Introduction}

 Over the past decade, the field of medical image analysis has witnessed remarkable advancements, primarily driven by the development of deep convolutional neural networks and the availability of extensive labeled image datasets.
-These advancements have notably impacted various tasks, including organ segmentation \cite{organ_seg_chen2023magicnet,organ_seg_wang2023self}, tumor segmentation \cite{tumor_seg_hu2023label, tumor_seg_mazumdar2022fully}, and disease detection \cite{disease_screen_mishra2022data,zhou2023foundation}.
+These advancements have notably impacted various tasks, including organ segmentation \cite{organ_seg_chen2023magicnet,organ_seg_wang2023self}, tumor segmentation \cite{tumor_seg_hu2023label}, and disease detection \cite{zhou2023foundation}.
 Although abundant data exists for common diseases, a significant gap persists in data availability for the over 6,000 known rare diseases, affecting approximately 7\% of the global population \cite{chung2021rare}.
-The diagnosis of these rare diseases, including some skin conditions, presents unique challenges, particularly due to the limited number of clinical examples available for training deep learning models.
-The automatic classification of skin lesions exemplifies these challenges, as it is complicated by the long-tailed distribution of skin disease datasets, the subtle variations in lesion appearances, and the overall scarcity of sufficient image data \cite{mahajan2020meta}.
+The diagnosis of these rare diseases, particularly certain skin conditions, presents unique challenges specific to the domain.
+Skin disease datasets, unlike those for natural image classification, often exhibit long-tailed distributions, where a few common classes dominate while rare classes are underrepresented.
+Additionally, variations in image quality and the presence of artifacts such as hair, rulers, and ink markings further complicate the classification process.
+The diversity of imaging modalities, including clinical and dermoscopic images, adds another layer of complexity, as these modalities vary in resolution, feature representation, and clinical relevance.
+Anatomical and biological diversity, subtle visual distinctions, and patient demographics introduce further complexities that directly impact model performance.
+Moreover, the need for expert clinicians to annotate datasets and strict data privacy regulations that limit data sharing represent significant obstacles in this field.
+These challenges underscore the necessity for developing advanced, domain-specific methodologies designed to address the complexities of skin disease classification \cite{liopyris2022artificial,hasan2023survey,yao2021single,mahajan2020meta}.

+Given these limitations, Few-shot learning (FSL) has emerged as a promising approach to address the challenges of class imbalance and data scarcity in medical imaging.
+FSL offers versatile solutions in image classification, detection, and segmentation tasks across both natural and medical images \cite{lang2023base,cheng2022holistic,lang2023retain,cheng2021spnet,quan2024dual,jiang2022multi,sun2023few,li2024tkr,he2021few}.
+Specifically, FSL methods have demonstrated notable effectiveness in navigating the complexities of skin disease classification \cite{mahajan2020meta}.